deiss/fftocean/README.md

 #### Project: FFT-Ocean<br/>
 #### Author: DEISS Olivier<br/>

-This project is an implementation of J. Tessendorf's paper: http://graphics.ucsd.edu/courses/rendering/2005/jdewall/tessendorf.pdf
+This project is an implementation of researcher J. Tessendorf's paper "Simulating Ocean Water": http://graphics.ucsd.edu/courses/rendering/2005/jdewall/tessendorf.pdf

+The FFT is used to compute the wave height field.
+In the paper, the Philips spectrum is introduced and used in the computation.
+It has parameters like wind speed, direction and strength, wave choppiness, and sea depth.

 Language: C++<br/>
 Libraries: OpenGL, Glut